-36-350, Fall 2012
+36-350, Fall 2013

-You will work on projects in groups of 3.
-You will upload a text file to Lore with your ranking of the following projects, and the instructor will assign you to groups.
-You must give your rankings by Wednesday, 14 November at 11:59 pm.
-(If you do not state preferences, preferences will be assigned to you.)
+You will work on projects in groups of 2-4.
+You will upload a text file to Blackboard with your proposed group, and your rankings of at least 3 projects, by 11:59 pm on Thursday 14 November.

+If you do not wish to propose a group, you will be assigned one; I also reserve the right to adjust groups.
+(Likewise, if you do not state preferences, preferences will be assigned to you.)
+If you have an idea for a project not on this list, you are welcome to propose it, but please do so before the deadline.

 There will be three components to the project: an oral presentation during the final examination period, (approximately 15 minutes long), a written report describing the problem and what you did to solve it, and (documented) code.